The Complete Guide

-The median annual wage for veterinary technologists and technicians was $35,320 in May 2019.
+The median annual wage for veterinary technologists and technicians was $36,260 or $17.43 per hour in 2020.
 This number can vary depending on the industry you work in.
 For instance, a vet tech working in junior colleges, universities and professional schools according to the BLS, earned $40,990 in 2019.
 Vet techs working in research positions often earn more than any other field, something to keep in mind.

 Veterinary Technician Job Growth Projections and Forecast